RahulSinghRaj/tele-shilling-bot-test/README.md

 # 🔥🔥 IMPORTANT 🔥🔥
-# DON'T DO ANYTHING WHICH IS NOT MENTIONED IN INSTRUCTION
+## DON'T DO ANYTHING WHICH IS NOT MENTIONED IN INSTRUCTION
 You may get **PERMANENT BAN** by the Telegram system if you do something which I didn't say.

-# PLEASE READ INSTRUCTIONS BEFORE ASKING ME
+## PLEASE READ INSTRUCTIONS FIRST
 As **REALLY MANY** people asking for the issue,
 I cannot answer all of them.
 Please read instructions and follow the steps first.
 If you have trouble even if you do that,
 DM https://t.me/AllCoinLab is always welcome :)